deuslirio/UFGTeX-Presentation/README.md

 ## How to use
 After downloading or cloning this repository, you must edit the file **presentation.tex** to fill the content of the presentation.
 Firstly, take a look at the "Primary Definitions" part, at the begin of such a **.tex**, and modify its parties, whether is needed.

-**To set the default color** of the presentation, you can use the command *\setPrimaryColor{color}*.
+**To set the default color** of the presentation, you can use the command `\setPrimaryColor{color}`.
 This command supports one of the colors defined by the template or any color defined by the user.

 ```tex
 \setPrimaryColor{UFGBlue}
 ```

-**To set the logo** of the department or institute, from the authors take part,  one must use the command *\setLogos{path/horizontal_logo}{path/squared_logo}* to inform paths of two files.
-The first one is logo in title slide - we recommend using a horizontal image - and the second one is the logo used in the remaining slides - we recommend using a square image.
+**To set the logo** of the department or institute, from the authors take part, you must use the command `\setLogos{path/horizontal_logo}{path/squared_logo}` to inform the paths of two files.
+The first one is the logo in title slide - we recommend using a horizontal image - and the second one is the logo used in the remaining slides - we recommend using a square image.
 ```tex
 \setLogos{lib/logos/infw.png}{lib/logos/infw2.png}
 ```

-**To define a layout** for a slide, you must use the command *\setLayout{layoutname}*, just informing the name of the layout you would like to use.
-This command must be placed before the command *\begin{frame}*, which define the init of a new slide.
+**To define a layout** for a slide, you must use the command `\setLayout{layoutname}`, just informing the name of the layout you would like to use.
+This command must be placed before the command `\begin{frame}` of the slide you would like to change.

 ```tex
 \setLayout{horizontal}